OWASP/owasp.github.io/pages/supporters/index.md

 We are an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
 For nearly two decades corporations, foundations, developers, and volunteers have supported the OWASP Foundation and its work.

-## Why become an OWASP Corporate Member

-By becoming a Corporate Member, you can show your support for our mission and programs, reaching an audience of over 300,000 participants on social media, millions of monthly site visits, and optionally, provide member benefits to over 4500 OWASP financial members.

-Many of our most well-known organizations have grown their business dramatically due to being an OWASP Corporate Member and partnering with us.
-Our new Corporate Membership program helps you get involved with our community.

 ## Supporting the Foundation

-There are many ways to participate and support the mission of OWASP.
+There are many ways to participate and support the mission of OWASP

 - Employees can participate in our [Projects](/projects) and [Local Chapters](/chapters)
 - Become a [Corporate Member](./packages)
 - [Sponsor our Global Events and participating AppSec Days events](../corporate-sponsorships)